martinring/thesis/src/4-Timing.md

 algorithm which opens the doors.
 Instead, we use the prover to give us a model of the existentially quantified safety property, which states that there must be a safe way to exit (i.e. a set of doors to open in case of emergency).
-Through self-verification not only did we not have to characterize buildings, access rights or safe paths through the building, we even did not have to implement a path finding algorithm at all.
+Through self-verification not only did we not have to characterise buildings, access rights or safe paths through the building, we even did not have to implement a path finding algorithm at all.